Techinek/foodgram-project-react/README.md

 3. Manual testing of recipe creation, retrieving and editing.
 4. Manual testing of following authors operation
 5. Tested favourite recipes.
+6. Tested recipes for adding to shopping cart and generating shopping list with sum of ingredients.
+7. Tested password change and logging out.